 - Typography for Visually Impaired People - These notes sum up research and experience in designing paper

 - Making Your Word Documents Accessible - The right to accessibility extends to accessing electronic documents

 - E-Text: An Introduction to Alternative Format - Materials that are developed employing Universal Design for Learning (UDL) principles benefit all people, especially those with disabilities.
 People may ultimately need their information in Braille, audio, text-to-speech, or DAISY (Digital Accessibility Information System) talking books.
-With flexible electronic materials, creating these alternate formats becomes quicker and easier (Colorado State University).
+With flexible electronic materials, creating these alternate formats becomes quicker and easier (Columbia University).